igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 rapidly.
 So this problem can be minimized by driving with batteries that are "not too low".

 * The linear approximation error is highest for short (< ~2 sec) drives.
-But even then the error in the linear model is much less than the errors observed from tnertial mode navigation.
+But even then the error in the linear model is much less than the errors observed from inertial mode navigation.
 Note that this applies to actual drive times&mdash;not 1/8 second intervals of a longer drive.
 Because of the linear model, adding up 1/8 second intervals to compute distance traveled during a 30-second drive produces the same answer as computing the distance traveled for a 30-second drive.
 The statement here applies to an actual drive: the estimate for a 30-second